lydtechconsulting/kafka-idempotent-consumer/README.md

 Two instances of the service are also running in docker containers.

+For more on the component tests see: https://github.com/lydtechconsulting/component-test-framework

 Build Spring Boot application jar:
 ```
 mvn clean install